rubenrincon/dbximgdemo/README.md

     let token = req.session.token;

-3. In the oauthredirect, now we actually make sure that the state we saved is the same we stored
+3. In the oauthredirect, now we actually make sure that the state value we have just received from Dropbox is the same we previously stored.

 **controller.js** oauthredirect **method**